 The JEOL solid-state Gunn diode element provides long life (20,000 hours or more), stable operation, and high reproducibility

 - High sensitivity cavity

 Cylindrical type resonator TE011 can accommodate larger samples and provides for better modulation uniformity

 The JES-X310 employs a magnetic field linear sweep circuit based on the magnetic field detection system using a Hall element

 Higher sensitivity measurement is feasible by using a Gunn oscillator which supplies a noiseless stable microwave, a TE011 cylindrical cavity with a high Q-value, a large sample volume, and a modulation coil capable of obtaining a homogeneous magnetic field.
-The ESR spectrum at left, obtained by using a 100 kHz modulation frequency, clearly shows a guaranteed sensitivity of 5.0x109 spins/0.1 mT.
+The ESR spectrum above, obtained for Tempol/ Benzene solution (1 uM), by using a 100 kHz modulation frequency, clearly shows a guaranteed sensitivity of 5.0x109 spins/0.1 mT.